docker-archive/dcus-hol-2016/docker-cloud/README.md

 When you create a service in the Docker Cloud web interface, a wizard walks you through configuring the service in three steps.

 + **Step 1 - Choose a Container Image:** Docker Cloud supports images form public and private repos on Docker Hub and thid party registries.
 It also provides a set of *Jumpstart* repos that are designed to make deploying simple applications easy.
-+  **Step 2 - Configure the Service:** Services have verious proerties and values that need setting.
++  **Step 2 - Configure the Service:** Services have various properties and values that need setting.
 These include: a service a name, initial number of containers, which ports to expose/publish, the entrypoint command, memory and CPU limits.
 +  **Step 3 - Set Environment variables:** Each service has a set of environment variables that are used to configure the service, such as linking your service to other services in Docker Cloud.

 > **Note**: In this lab  we won't be working with environment variables or connecting data volumes, but these are also available as optional steps in the wizard.